Who we are

 The Management Committee (Board of Trustees) has delegated the day-to-day management of PAS to its Co-Directors.

-Deborah Russo and Lubia Begum-Rob jointly manage PAS and are responsible for the day-to-day running of the organisation.
-They manage and supervise PAS staff, regularly report to trustees as well as run their own cases.
-Both have been at PAS for over 10 years and are qualified Solicitors with over 12 years post qualifying experience.
+Lubia Begum-Rob manages PAS and is responsible for the day-to-day running of the organisation.
+Lubia supervises PAS staff, regularly reports to trustees and runs her own cases.
+She has been at PAS for 14 years and is a qualified Solicitor.

-Deborah was the first Women Prisoners’ Caseworker at PAS.
-Alongside her position as Co-Director, she continues to take on women’s cases with a particular focus on indeterminate sentence prisoners.
-Lubia was originally employed to undertake Race and Religious Discrimination case work focusing on civil litigation and non-litigious complaints regarding racial and religious discrimination.
-Within her role as Co-Director, she continues to advise prisoners on racial and religious issues.
+Lubia was originally employed to undertake Race and Religious Discrimination casework, focusing on civil litigation and non-litigious complaints regarding ethnic and religious discrimination.
+In her role as Director, she continues to advise prisoners on ethnic and religious issues.
 Lubia runs a regular legal advice Outreach Clinic at HMP Belmarsh, the highest security prison in Europe.

 Women Prisoners’ Caseworker